July 16–17, 2020

 We're encouraging large groups to attend Resilience Now by offering registration rates based on total number of employees.
 If multiple staff members from your district or organization wish to attend the Resilience Now conference, purchasing a comprehensive license allows for an unlimited number of your staff to attend for a single price.

-Unlimited district or organization registrations based on the total number of employees in your district or organization:
+Unlimited registrations based on the total number of employees in your district or organization:

 If you or your administration is interested in purchasing a district or organization wide conference registration for staff members, please contact Kathi directly to set up your exclusive access: